 When the AAM (Audio Amp Module) is on the vehicle then it shall be the Audio Settings Server for the Occupancy Mode function only.
 The AHU shall be the Audio Settings Server for all other Tonal Settings.

+When the DSP AMPv2 (DSP AMP variant 2) is on the vehicle then the DSPv2 shall be the Audio Settings Server for Occupancy Mode, Speed Compensated Volume, Balance and Fade.
+The AHU/iAHU shall be the Audio Settings Server for all other Tonal Settings (ie Bass, Treble, Mid-Range).

+Note: iAHU is for the integrated AHU module (ex display and AHU integrated in one module).

 AUDSET-SR-REQ-014883/E-Display module looking at the correct Audio Settings Server Module (TcSE ROIN-40209-2)